LeToNode/Play2.0-CN-doc/Status.md

 As in Play 1.x, Play 2.0 will provide out of the box integration with a powerful Web Service client, and OpendID, OAuth support.

+### IDE integration

+Currently there is no simple way to integrate your Play 2.0 project in your favorite IDE.
+You must configure it yourself.
+But we will add the so cool 'eclipsify', 'netbeansify' and 'idealize' tasks to the Play console.

 ### War support

 It is also planned to add War deployment support via Servlet 3.0.